AddisonGoolsbee/stuff/README.md

 # Stuff

-This repository is just a bunch of random tiny projects that don't deserve their own repository.
+This repository is just a bunch of random tiny projects or doodles that don't deserve their own repository.